 Goal 12 is related to the sustainable management and efficient use of natural resources.
 The world’s production patterns need to improve to encompass our growing population, ultimately allowing us to ”produce more with less.”
 To us, sustainability is about preserving nature and culture, and showing respect for the local culture and customs.

-This means all tours booked through Better Places are offered in a responsible manner, always in keeping with nature and the local population.
+This means all tours booked through Better Places Travel are offered in a responsible manner, always in keeping with nature and the local population.
 A few such tours we offer are the Sugar Trail in Suriname, a Mountain Vibes community tour in Jamaica, or the Khayelitsha township tour in Cape Town.

 Goal 13 – CLIMATE ACTION